LaurentSouillard/LaurentSouillard/README.md

 - 👋 Hi, I’m @LaurentSouillard
 - 👀 I’m interested in cleantech and eco-friendly coding.
-- 🌱 I’m currently learning Fullstack developpment.
+- 🌱 I’m currently learning Fullstack development.
 - 💞️ I’m looking to collaborate on Fullstack junior position.
 - 📫 You can reach me directly on my website https://laurentsouillard.com/